razondpro/UserService/Readme.md

 ## Introduction

+This project serves as a versatile starting point for developers, offering a well-structured and modular codebase that adheres to best practices and industry-standard architectural patterns.

-UserService is a microservice that handles user-related operations.
-It is built with C# .NET Minimal API, adopting the Clean Architecture and Domain-Driven Design (DDD) patterns to ensure a modular, maintainable, and scalable codebase.
-The service also leverages Kafka for event-driven communication and PSQL for data storage.
+UserService is built using C# .NET Minimal API, and it embraces the principles of Clean Architecture and Domain-Driven Design (DDD).
+By adopting these patterns, the project ensures that your code remains maintainable and scalable, regardless of the size and complexity of your application.

+In addition, UserService leverages Kafka, a powerful event streaming platform, for event-driven communication between components of your application.
+This asynchronous approach enhances responsiveness and flexibility, providing developers with the tools they need to create, maintain, and scale applications with ease.

+Whether you're embarking on a small-scale project or tackling a large enterprise application, UserService is your trusted companion for user operations.
+It offers an open-source, solid, and well-structured template for your software development endeavors, ensuring you start with a strong foundation for your unique project."

 ## Features

-- Create, update, and manage user profiles
+- Create, update user profiles using Minimal API with proper validation and error handling
+- Domain Events with Outbox Pattern: Implements domain events using the Outbox Pattern, ensuring reliable and idempotent event processing.
+This pattern ensures that events are processed exactly once, even if there are network issues or failures, preventing duplicate events and maintaining data integrity.
-- Event-driven architecture using Kafka for real-time updates
+- Asynchronous Event Communication: Utilizes Kafka for asynchronous event-driven communication with other microservices, allowing real-time updates and seamless integration between components of the application.
-- PSQL integration for data storage and retrieval
-- Clean and modular codebase following DDD principles
+- Reliable Data Handling with EF Core: Integrates PostgreSQL (PSQL) with Entity Framework Core (EF Core) to ensure secure, responsive, and efficient data storage and retrieval.
+- Modular Codebase: Follows Clean Architecture principles, resulting in a well-structured, modular codebase that enhances code maintainability and scalability.
-- Efficient and lightweight with C# .NET Minimal API
+- Efficiency with Minimal API: Developed using C# .NET Minimal API to provide an efficient and lightweight solution, promoting speed and code conciseness.

 ## Requirements

 To run this microservice, you'll need the following tools and technologies:

+- Docker
 - .NET SDK (version 7.0)
-- Kafka (version XYZ)
-- PSQL (version 15.3)

 ## Installation